 - Earth Abides, possibly the first viral apocalypse story developed this well.
 At the start, Ish (the protagonist) finds a hammer left by miners in the mountains he's walking in, researching his thesis and missing the end of the world.
 He takes it as an artifact of that time.
 It comes in handy, but he thinks little of it.
 Years later, when he's met other survivors and formed a tribe, he asks his son to get the hammer to fix something, and the son is shocked: he couldn't possibly touch such a holy object.
 At the end, as Ish dies, the younger tribesmen are pressing him to tell them who to pass the hammer to, and with it leadership of the tribe.

 - Lloyd Alexander's Chronicles of Prydain makes use of the Welsh sword Dyrnwyn.
-In the first book the protagonist is told it should only be drawn by someone of "Royal Blood".
+In the first book the protagonist is told it should only be drawn by someone of "noble birth".
 He arrogantly tries to draw it anyway and the flash of lightning from the blade burns him and knocks him out.
 At the end of the series, in desperation and without thinking, he draws it again - and this time it responds to him.
-It turns out that "royal blood" was a mistranslation and it should have really been rendered "noble worth," which the sword now recognises in him.
+It turns out that "noble birth" was a mistranslation and it should have really been rendered "noble worth," which the sword now recognizes in him.